 MEMPHIS, Tenn.
 (AP) — Tyre Nichols screamed for his mother while Memphis police beat him after a traffic stop on Jan.
 7, 2023, about a block from where he lived with his parents.
-The 29-year-old died in a hospital three days afterward.
+The 29-year-old died in a hospital three days later.

 More than a year and a half after Nichols’ death, three former officers are facing a federal criminal trial over the deadly pummeling.
 That’s in addition to allegations that they offered essentially no help as he slumped on a patrol car and onto the pavement, and claims that they lied or left out critical information to protect themselves from repercussions.